cloud-bulldozer/snappy-data-server/README.md

 #### FIRST_SUPERUSER_PASSWORD
 Password for the first super user.

+### Pruner Configuration

+---

+#### ENABLE_PRUNER
+Var to enable or disable pruner

+Configure the `pruner_config.toml` configuration file to add folders on which the pruner should be active.
+In the toml file you also need to set the days_to_live parameter, which will determine the number of days after which the files/folders in the path are pruned.

+The pruner and server logs can be viewed by running the command `podman logs snap_web` on the machine/instance on which snappy server is deployed.

 ## Steps to create and run a new container image of snappy server: